jhoek/UncommonSense.CBreeze/README.md

 <dt>What do I need to be able to use C/Breeze?</dt>
 <dd>What you need is a development or scripting environment that can work with .NET objects.
 Popular examples include: Microsoft
 Visual Studio (any edition), Microsoft Windows PowerShell and ScriptCS.
 In a compiled language, simply reference the appropriate DLLs and you're good to go.
 In PowerShell, import the UncommonSense.CBreeze.Automation module.
+The UncommonSense.CBreeze.Automation module can also be installed from the PowerShell Gallery - you'll find the latest information and installation instructions [here](https://www.powershellgallery.com/packages/UncommonSense.CBreeze.Automation).
 If you have some experience in C/SIDE development, the concepts and hierarchy of C/Breeze should be familiar from the very start - they map directly to what you see in Microsoft Dynamics NAV's IDE.</dd>

 <dt>What is the current status of the project?</dt>